 The Finish

-In this design, the three strong elements were COLOR (combining black with white), PATTERN (the striking geometric shapes made by the field tile), and CONTRAST (using a patterned tile that really stands out from the more muted modernist home facade).
+In this design, the three strong elements were COLOR (contrasting black with white), PATTERN (the striking geometric field tile), and CONTRAST (using a patterned tile in front of a muted modernist cube home facade).

-There are lots of patio tile design options to choose from when your’e planning a project like this.
-Sometimes this can seem overwhelming.
-But sometimes the best design option is to keep things simple.
+There are a near infinite number of patio tile design options to choose from when combining tile sizes, shapes, patterns, colors, etc. Sometimes this can seem overwhelming.
+But sometimes the best design option is to just keep things simple with three basic decisions.

 Simply focus on making a statement with one element (in this case, the eye-catching geometric pattern).
-Then, just pick two more complementary elements to empahsize (in this case, a simple white/black contrast and a flat black front porcelain tile wrap to match the rest of the home design).
+Then, just pick two more complementary elements to prioritize (in this case, the white/black contrast and the flat black front porcelain tile wrap to match the rest of the home design).

-Whatever design you chose, just be sure to make sure your patio will be safe, durable, and easy to clean.
+Whatever design you chose, just be sure to make sure your patio will be safe, easy to maintain, and durable.
 You can do this by simply using a ceramic or porcelain tile with a matte finish, quality pre-sealed grout, and an anti-fracture membrane.

 The result will make any client happy!